catch1981/MandemOS-Hecate/README.md

 This will start the API server directly from the zip file.

+### Self Start on Failure
+Run `autostart.py` to keep the server running even if it crashes.
+The script launches `__main__.py` (or a custom entry defined in `HECATE_ENTRY`) and restarts it whenever the process exits with a non‑zero status.
+Use `RESTART_DELAY` to control the delay between restarts and `HECATE_ARGS` to provide additional command‑line arguments to the entry script.

 ### Self Repair and Improvement
 Use `selfrepair:description` to attempt an automated fix of Hecate's own code based on the issue description.
 Similarly, `selfimprove:suggestion` asks Hecate to refactor itself with the provided suggestion.
 Both commands rely on your OpenAI API key and create a `.bak` backup of the current source before overwriting it if successful.